'A resume for future office': Virus tests a GOP governor - KVIA

 Noem argued that would only delay the peak of infections and extend disruption of daily life.
 She invoked the state ethos of individualism and said she trusted South Dakotans to be responsible.

-“The calls to apply a one-size-fits-all approach is herd mentality, it’s not leadership,” she said in early April.

-“I did get kind of ridiculed by the media for telling people in my press conferences, if you’re scared and you’re fearful, to stay home.
-You have every right and responsibility to stay in your house,” Noem told Kirk during a podcast recorded last week.
+“I did get kind of ridiculed by the media for telling people in my press conferences, if you’re scared and you’re fearful, to stay home,” Noem told Kirk during a podcast recorded last week.

 It’s not just the media who have questioned her approach.
 Fellow Republican Paul TenHaken, the mayor of Sioux Falls, said she was not doing enough to stop a spike in infections after an outbreak at a Smithfield pork-processing plant eventually sickened 853 employees, including two who died.
 Noem ultimately joined TenHaken in asking Smithfield to temporarily close the plant.

-Despite the shift on the Smithfield plant, Noem tends to dig in when challenged.
+Despite that, Noem tends to dig in when challenged.
 Most famously, she stood by her anti-drug campaign — tagline: “Meth, We’re on it” — after it became the butt of jokes.
 After facing criticism for hiring her daughter as a policy adviser, Noem gave her a bigger job and a hefty raise.

 Noem’s increased contact with the White House comes after several months of close consultation with Lewandowski, Trump’s former campaign manager.